scidsg/project-info/hushline/README.md

 ## Users

 - Journalists and newsrooms can use Hush Line to give the public a safe way to leave a confidential tip.
+- Lawyers and law practices can use Hush Line to collect public testimony and to serve high risk clients.
 - Employers and board rooms can use Hush Line to build trust by allowing colleagues to leave suggestions or report concerns anonymously.
 - Educators and school staff can use Hush Line to host a safe way for students to share information with someone they trust.

 ## Use Cases

 - As a journalist, I need to provide sources with a trustworthy way to send information, so they have confidence that the methods will protect their privacy.
+- As a lawyer, I need a secure and anonymous way to receive information from clients or the public, so I can get better information to build a stronger case, and to protect the privacy of my sources.
 - As an educator, I need to provide students with a safe way to share information with school staff they trust, so critical information can be received while protecting the student's identity.
 - As an employee that has witnessed workplace abuse, I need a secure and private way to share information with company executives, so that my identity is kept secret to avoid provoking a hostile retaliatory response.
 - As a student, I want a way to report sensitive information without sharing who I am, so I can help to make change without impacting my educational experience.